How to Care for Tableware Made Of Clay (Stoneware and Earthenware)?

 To preserve gold and silver ornaments, wipe them lightly with a soft cloth and remove any stains before storing them in order to preserve the colors longer.

-Pottery may seem a bit labor intensive.
+Tableware made of clay may seem a bit labor intensive.

 However, the more work put in, the more you will enjoy the changes over time, and you will start to feel the tableware like your child.